andrw0/GameFitness/README.md

 This is a progressive team and we collaborate distributively using Git issues as can be seen in our estimates interaction.

-# Project StakeHolder
+# Project StakeHolder(s)

-Currently we have one stakeholder which is our Professor Wallace Chipidza.
+- Professor Wallace Chipidza
+- Atheletes, Team Game Players

 # Project Requirements (from stakeholders